 I often mention the “SWAN” (sleep well at night) factor when investing.
 I think it’s an excellent principle to follow.
 Although almost all investing involves some risk, I don’t seek high returns by taking unnecessary risks.
 I don’t want my investments to keep me up at night.

-Instead, I’d rather keep myself informed of overall market trends, learn what I need to know about well-known high-quality investments, choose the right number and types of mutual funds and ETFs for my goals and risk tolerance, then put things on auto-pilot for the most part.
+Instead, I’d rather keep myself informed of overall market trends, learn what I need to know about well-known high-quality investments, choose the right number and types of mutual funds and ETFs for my goals and risk tolerance, and then put things on autopilot for the most part.
 This is a personal thing, but I think there are better things to do with whatever time we have left on this earth.

 3) Fund a moderate, contented lifestyle in retirement.